soen341-2/Helloworld-SOEN341_Project_W25/Documentation/Sprint 3/Sprint 3 Meeting Minutes.md

 </table>

 ### Discussion
-1. Quick update on progress.
+1. Provided a quick update on the progress made since the last meeting.
-2. Tested user stories 14 and 15.
+2. Conducted detailed testing for user stories 14 and 15.
+3. Identified and resolved minor bugs related to user authentication and session management.
+4. Updated project documentation to reflect recent changes.

 ## Meeting 3.3